Enryuuuuuu/embedded-journey/Week01_C_Fundamentals/day02_data_types/README.md

 variable overflow

-we know that value of 8 bit unsigned integer is in range 0 until 255. if we have a unsigned 8 bit integer, that we fill that variabel with 255. and then we add that varaible with 2, the result of addition wont be 257, but it will back to 0 after the value is bigger than 255, so the result of addition will be 1.
+we know that value of 8 bit unsigned integer is in range 0 until 255.

+If we have an unsigned 8-bit integer (uint8_t) with a value of 255 and add 2 to it, the result won't be 257.
+Instead, because the value has exceeded the maximum limit, it wraps back around to 0, and the final result will be 1.